ramsubram/company-checklist/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 # company-checklist

+A checklist app that have three checkboxes which triggers score from 0 - 100 % when clicked.
+The checklist container can be opened and closed.
+It will redirect to the main page of WA.Works when clicked on the green button.